Beyond Shared Vocabulary: Increasing Representational Word Similarities across Languages for Multilingual Machine Translation: Conclusions

 \section{Conclusions}

-In this paper, we target the shortcomings of relying on shared vocabulary for knowledge transfer.
-To this end, we propose a graph-based architecture to enhance word-level knowledge transfer for MNMT systems.
-We build an equivalence graph to model many-to-many semantic alignments across languages and rely on our graph network to transfer knowledge through the graph.
+In this paper, we target the shortcomings of solely relying on a shared vocabulary for knowledge transfer.
+Broadly speaking, our approach is to mine word equivalence across languages and inject such priors into the embedding table using a graph network, thereby significantly improving transfer.

+Our experiments show that our approach results in embeddings with a higher degree of multilinguality, leading to consistent improvements in MNMT.
+E.g., our approach achieves 2.3 average BLEU gain on IWSLT14, and the improvements still hold even on a much larger and more diverse dataset, namely EC30 (61M bitext, 30 language pairs).
+Also, even for the minimal setting of MMT, i.e., bilingual translation, the performance gains are still held for 30+M dataset.

-Our experiments show that our approach results in higher degrees of multilingual transfer and significant improvements are obtained for MNMT.
-At the same time, our framework remains practical: 1) Even when only English-centric bitext datasets are available, multilingual transfer can be achieved.
-2) Only a small number of additional trainable parameters are required with a limited increase in computational costs during training.
-The inference latency is exactly as same as a standard translation model by storing and applying the re-parameterized embedding table.
+At the same time, our framework remains practical: 1) Through the multi-hop mechanism, the pivot language (English) bridges the way of knowledge transfer among non-English language pairs.
+Therefore, even when only English-centric bitext datasets are available, multilingual transfer can be achieved.
+2) A negligible number of additional trainable parameters are required with a limited increase in computational costs during training.
+Meanwhile, the inference latency is exactly as same as benchmark systems by storing and deploying the re-parameterized embeddings for online systems.